ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 {: #model-unsigned-corim-map}
 ## The unsigned-corim-map Container

 This map contains the payload of the COSE envelope that is used to sign the CoRIM.
+This rule and its constraints MUST be followed when generating or validating an unsigned Concise RIM.

 ~~~~ CDDL
 unsigned-corim-map = {